stageor/insurance-data-analysis/README.md

 ## 2. Business Objective

-Insurance providers require a clear understanding of the factors driving medical costs to accurately assess risk and set appropriate policy pricing.
+Insurance providers need a clear understanding of the factors influencing medical costs in order to accurately evaluate risk and determine appropriate policy pricing.

 Key objectives include: